 When you’re shopping for canned tuna, look for the “sustainably fished” logo.
 The cucumber adds a gorgeous freshness.–Clodagh McKenna

 A tuna melt is a tuna melt is a tuna melt, right?
 Uh, not exactly.
-We beg to differ with that simpleminded sentiment after tucking into this fancy schmancy recipe, which bears all the hallmarks of the classic—creamy tuna-y goodness in warm and toasty sandwich form—yet with a few tweaks that mom never thought to include.
+We beg to differ with that simpleminded sentiment after tucking into this fancy-schmancy recipe, which bears all the hallmarks of the classic—creamy tuna-y goodness in warm and toasty sandwich form—yet with a few tweaks that mom never thought to include.
 Witness nubbins of cucumber for crunch.
 Cheese that’s not of the presliced, shrink-wrapped variety.
-And bread from a foreign land…although if you’re not the messy sort, think twice about that baguette, seeing as the crunchy exterior means the tuna salad part may just plop into your lap (consider using sliced bread instead).
+And bread from a foreign land (although if you’re not the messy sort, think twice about that baguette, seeing as the crunchy exterior means some of the tuna salad may plop into your lap.
 In other words, we consider this godsend a welcome departure from the classic tuna melts we choked down each and every Friday of our childhood.
 P.S.
 You can just as easily make half the amount for a tuna melt for one.

 - 1/2 celery stalk, finely sliced